mongodb/vault-plugin-secrets-mongodbatlas/README.md

 ```

-Then, write the configuration for the plugin:
+Then, write the configuration for the plugin, for example:

 ```sh
   $ vault write database/config/my-mongodbatlas-database \